FujiMakoto/IPS-Power-Tools/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  classmap     Generate a map of error codes for classes in an IPS application help         Displays help for a command list         Lists commands tinker       Launches an interactive shell interpreter for an IPS installation proxy proxy:regen  (Re)generates all proxy classes for the application
+  classmap                  Generate a map of error codes for classes in an IPS application help                      Displays help for a command list                      Lists commands tinker                    Launches an interactive shell interpreter for an IPS installation generate generate:activerecord     Generates an Active Record boilerplate class generate:content-comment  Generates a Content Comment boilerplate class generate:content-item     Generates a Content Item boilerplate class generate:content-node     Generates a Content Node boilerplate class proxy proxy:regen               (Re)generates all proxy classes for the application
 ```

 ## Features